 Whether they realize it or not, all employees are connected to the financial results of the business.

 It’s Newton’s Third Law: for every action, there is an equal and opposite reaction.
 If one employee dips into company cash to order inventory, there is that much less cash for someone else to use for their particular purposes.
 If one person make a sales forecast, other managers will order supplies and make choices based on those projections.

 Even the seemingly minute day-to-day tasks in a business affect financial results.
 Good customer service is equal to an investment.
+Many corporations like Salesforce profess on their website https://www.salesforce.com/blog/2019/07/customer-experience.html that good customer service is vital in the growth of the company.
 Throwing away unused inventory, (e.g. salt packets in a restaurant) accelerates the need to buy more.
 Rolling in 10 minutes late to work can result in one or two missed sales, depending on the circumstance.
 Every action by every employee matters.